Skip to main content

 Forces Children’s Rights Charter

-Babies, children and young people in armed forces families live extraordinary lives.
+Babies, children and young people from Armed Forces families live extraordinary lives.
 Their experiences help them develop courage, adaptability and energy.

-However, we must not mistake these strengths as meaning armed forces children do not need support and advocacy.
-All children thrive when the adults and systems around them listen, care and act on what they are told.
+But strength is not the same as not needing support.
+All children thrive when the adults and systems around them listen, care and act on what they are told, and Forces children are no different.

 Charter Posters